ansible/ansible/docs/docsite/rst/dev_guide/developing_collections.rst

 Trying collection locally
 -------------------------

 You can try your collection locally by installing it from the tarball.
+The following will enable an adjacent playbook to access the collection:

 .. code-block:: bash

-   ansible-galaxy collection install my_namespace-my_collection-1.0.0.tar.gz -p ./collections/ansible_collections
+   ansible-galaxy collection install my_namespace-my_collection-1.0.0.tar.gz -p ./collections

 You should use one of the values configured in :ref:`COLLECTIONS_PATHS` for your path.
 This is also where Ansible itself will expect to find collections when attempting to use them.
+If you don't specify a path value, ``ansible-galaxy collection install`` installs the collection in the first path defined in :ref:`COLLECTIONS_PATHS`, which by default is ``~/.ansible/collections``.

-Then try to use the local collection inside a playbook, for more details see :ref:`Using collections <using_collections>`
+Next, try using the local collection inside a playbook.
+For examples and more details see :ref:`Using collections <using_collections>`

 .. _publishing_collections: